How to Negotiate a Price with a Contractor

 Do not compare apples to oranges when it comes to scope of work, but if bids are relatively equal, call each contractor and give them the scoop on bid prices.
-"Make sure once you actually start comparing the bids, that they are similar in what they are providing so you can compare apples to apples," said Tim Hewitt of Hewitt Construction on Hometalk.com.
+"Make sure once you actually start comparing the bids, that they are similar in what they are providing so you can compare apples to apples," advises Tim Hewitt of Hewitt Construction on Hometalk.com.
 Contractors may adjust or lower their bids to meet or beat the competition in a good-natured manner.
-If they can’t beat the price, they may offer alternatives to make a bid more appealing.
+If they can’t beat the price, they may offer alternatives to make their bid more appealing.

 Negotiate for extras

 If two or more bids are close in price, ask each contractor what extras they are willing to throw in to sell their contract.
-They may be willing to execute a few small repairs, paint an adjoining room or make small upgrades, especially if you’ve committed to a larger project.
+They may be willing to execute a few small repairs, paint an adjoining room or make minor upgrades, especially if you’ve committed to a larger project.

-Salvaged and used materials
+Request salvaged and used materials

 Hire your contractor as a consultant

 If you’re a savvy do-it-yourselfer, ask your contractor to act as a consultant, giving specific instructions and checking in at key points while you complete basic work.
 Should you go this route, however, don’t expect a reduction on skilled labor fees for the portion of the project that remains unfinished.

 Time it right

 Don’t negotiate for a discount price at the height of the building season.
 If you have an interior project that needs completing, obtain bids in the middle of the winter, when contractors have more down time and are hungry for jobs to keep them busy.
 Negotiate for exterior projects long before seasonal peaks.
 Contractors want to book in advance of good weather, completing prime building projects as efficiently as possible.
 If you schedule early, they’re more willing to offer a discount to seal the contract.